anikush-yes/AutomationExercise_API_Testing/README.md

   ]
 }``

-Running the Tests
+# 🏃‍♀️‍➡️ Running the Tests

-Using Postman
+* Using Postman

-Import the AutomationExercise_API_Testing.postman_collection.json into Postman.
+* Import the AutomationExercise_API_Testing.postman_collection.json into Postman.

-Set the base_url environment variable.
+* Set the base_url environment variable.

-Run the collection manually.
+* Run the collection manually.

-Using Newman (CLI)
+* Using Newman (CLI)

-To run the tests from the command line:
+*To run the tests from the command line:

 newman run AutomationExercise_API_Testing.postman_collection.json --reporters cli

-Expected Results
+# Expected Results

-All valid requests should return 200 OK.
+* All valid requests should return 200 OK.

-Invalid requests should return proper error messages (400/404/405).
+* Invalid requests should return proper error messages (400/404/405).

-API response times should be under 1000ms.
+* API response times should be under 1000ms.

-Notes
+# Notes

 Ensure the API base URL is correctly set before running the tests.

 Some tests rely on valid user credentials, update them as needed.

-License
+# License

 This project is licensed under the MIT License.